projectcalico/calicoctl/docs/cni/kubernetes/VagrantCoreOS.md

 127.0.0.1       localhost
 ```

-Edit `calico-containers/docs/cni/cloud-config/master-config.yaml` and comment the following line in `calico-node.service` to disable IP-in-IP, which is not needed for this guide.
+Edit `calico-containers/docs/cni/cloud-config/master-config.yaml` and remove the following line in `calico-node.service` to disable IP-in-IP, which is not needed for this guide.
 ```
 ExecStartPre=/opt/bin/calicoctl pool add 192.168.0.0/16 --ipip --nat-outgoing
 ```